ratanahaerlavynah/dreamy/_poems/19-she-is-her-own-reason-her-own-beginning.md

 but from pulse.

 She is not an echo.
-She is the first sound
+She is the first sigh
-before sound is even possible.
+of a sky that dreamt of stars.
 She does not follow meaning... she generates it, like a moon not waiting for sunlight,